 If God could handle such terrible greatness in the ages to come as evidenced, then surely God could handle a few hungry lions!
 Once again, Daniel experienced God’s deliverance when the mouths of the lions were shut!

 Sadly, Daniel never got to go home.
 He never experienced the restoration of Jerusalem and God’s people as he’d read about in the writings of Jeremiah.
 He completed all his days serving, with excellence, in the unexpected ministry in a strategically placed government ‘job’.
 He successfully fulfilled his mission to influence the reign of kings and kingdoms all the while interceding for his people and recording future events that would benefit us all.

 I am amazed it all took place because of the discipline Daniel began when he was a young person which served him all through the years as a ‘high ranking’ captive in Babylon.
 No matter what he experienced- opportunity and authority or discrimination and oppression, Daniel never forgot who was really in charge.
 Daniel never forgot in whom he trusted.

 Daniel’s life and ministry serve as a powerful example to us that God can accomplish amazing things through us when we submit to His Will with integrity and faithfulness!
 No matter what position in life we find ourselves, no matter what station of ministry we are serving. may we live and pray and serve more like Daniel!

-If you want to study a little deeper about the life and ministry of Daniel (and the other prophets) and reflect on your own ministry, sign up for this Bible study here.
+If you want to study a little deeper about the life and ministry of Daniel (and the other prophets) and reflect on your own ministry, sign up for this email mini course here.